TomasVotruba/tomasvotruba.com/source/_posts/2015/2015-12-20-the-best-of-symfonycon-2015.md

 This was a case study firm that started out as a small startup, growing fast and learning to scroll along the march.
 They tried lots of ways that did not work to find the right ones (for their context, of course).

-It's about these "do's and dont's" that our lecturers shared:
+It's about these "do's and don't's" that our lecturers shared:

 - upgrade as soon as you can
 - failure is beginning